Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: Light-Matter Coupling in QED

 In the following we fix the two thin mirrors at $z=\pm L_c/2$ respectively.
-The presence of the mirrors breaks translation invariance in the out-of-plane direction and couples modes propagating towards the top with ones propagating towards the bottom.
+The presence of the mirrors breaks translation invariance in the out-of-plane direction and couples modes propagating upwards and downwards.
 It is therefore convenient to separate the sum over the photonic modes in Eq.~\eqref{eq:vectorpotential} into in-plane and out-of-plane momenta sums and further split the latter into top propagating and bottom propagating momenta.
-A proper analytical expression for the cavity modified vector potential can be derived using standard transfer matrix techniques as shown in Appendix~\ref{app:fpc} and reads, \be \ee The above expansion is rather intuitive, as the effect of the Fabry-P\'erot cavity is simply encoded in the $\bfM_{\bfq_\parallel\lambda, q_z\alpha}(z)$ mode functions, with $\lambda$ either the $s$ or $p$ polarization and $\alpha$ top and bottom propagation index~\cite{saleh2019fundamentals}), and each mode is normalized over the full quantization volume $V=L^3$.
+A proper analytical expression for the cavity modified vector potential can be derived using standard transfer matrix techniques as shown in Appendix~\ref{app:fpc} and reads, \be \ee The above expansion is rather intuitive, as the effect of the Fabry-P\'erot cavity is simply encoded in the $\bfM_{\bfq_\parallel\lambda, q_z\alpha}(z)$ mode functions, with $\lambda$ either the $s$ or $p$ polarization~\cite{saleh2019fundamentals} and $\alpha$ top and bottom propagation index.
+We emphasize that each mode is normalized over the full quantization volume $V=L^3$.
 Introducing the mirrors in the original quantization box breaks isotropicity, potentially challenging the possibility of recovering the isotropic free-space limit.
 We stress however that since we have control over the Fresnel coefficients of the mirror we can recover the correct free space limit by making the mirrors completely transparent.
+It is important to mention that the quantization procedure here is equivalent to existing procedure used in the context of Macroscopic QED in the absence of losses~\cite{Glauber1991dielectric}. \\